Protect Your Personal Linux/Unix Computer

 • Put a sticker on your computer with your name and contact information.
 This low-tech, practical step enables somebody to contact you if they find your lost computer.

-• Register your devices.
-The U-M Police Department offers a free laptop and personal electronics registration program to members of the U-M community to deter theft and assist in the recovery of stolen property.
+• Register your devices with DPSS.
+The U-M Police Department offers a free personal property registration program to members of the U-M community to deter theft and assist in the recovery of stolen property.

 • Travel safely with technology.
 Take precautions when you are away from home to protect your privacy and the university's sensitive data.